 At the Tavistock and Portman we welcome students from around the globe.
 If you are from a European Union country and are currently studying with us or about to begin one of our courses, you may have a number of questions or concerns following the recent EU referendum vote.

 In the short term, we would like to reassure potential and current students that barring unilateral action from the UK government, the vote to leave the European Union does not mean there will be any immediate material change to the immigration status of current and prospective EU students.
-We want to reassure you that nothing will change for the 2016/17 or 2017/18 academic years.
-Leaving the EU will not happen overnight and there will not be any immediate change to the UK university sector.
-There is no reason for EU students to assume there will be any change to immigration status, funding and tuition fees during this period.
+We want to reassure you that nothing will change for the 2018/19 academic year.

 We appreciate that this is an uncertain and unsettling time.
 We will be working hard to ensure you are kept informed of any changes should there be any.

 We are able to offer Tier 4 visas to international students who meet the UK Visas and Immigration pre-determined criteria.
 When you apply for your course, you must let us know if you are an international student and will require a Tier 4 visa.
 Please see our guidance notes here.
 The Tier 4 visa process is governed to us by the UK Government and regulations are subject to change.
 We strongly advise that you keep up to date with the rules and regulations via the UKVI website.

 Once you have been accepted onto a course, we can start the process of issuing you with your CAS number which you need in order to apply for a Tier 4 visa.
 Please note that the full process can take up to three months so we advise international applicants to apply as early as they can.

 The UK Visas and Immigration website has a lot of information for international students.